Skip to main content

 The PMFRC is committed to providing personalized services, so we have developed a system to help you identify and access exactly what you need -- when you need it -- before, during and following a deployment.

 For the complete list of the programs and resources available to you and your family during a deployment, have a look at our Deployment Catalogue and explore the links below.
-You can access any of these programs and resources by either sending an email to [email protected] or by completing the online registration form.
+To find additional support for children, visit Add-On Deployment Services for Children in Petawawa.
+You can access any of these programs and resources by either sending an email to [email protected] or by completing the online registration form at the bottom of this page.

 One-on-one Programs